 - 1. You must be familiar with and abide by HCCA's Handbook. - 2.
 You must be committed to the Christian teaching environment of HCCA. - 3.
 You must agree to release responsibility to HCCA concerning curriculum, course load, classroom instruction, and pace.
 Academic standards and school discipline ensure the greatest success of students at HCCA.
 If you have concerns, please first consult your classroom teacher.
-(Please see HCCA UNITY/ CONFLICT RESOLUTION on pages 25-26). - 4.
+(Please see HCCA UNITY/ CONFLICT RESOLUTION on pages 26-28). - 4.
 Participating in school activities such as field trips, Social Service Activities, Eagle Explore Days, Parent/Teacher Conferences, and co-teacher workshops.
 If you are unable to attend, you are responsible for arranging transportation, supervision, and necessary costs for your child.
 If your child is unable to attend an event/activity, please see the administrator for make-up work.

 - 5. Volunteer Time Includes: - a.
 Volunteer in the office one full day per semester. - b.
 Clean school rooms once per semester, unless you choose the buyout option. - c.
-Volunteer a minimum of 4 hours per semester on a team for the year, see pages 11-12 for more information. - 6.
-You must be committed to the high level of communication that this model of school requires, see pages 12-13 for more information. - 7.
+Volunteer 4 hours per semester on a split team (ie: Handyman), or 8 hours a year for yearly teams (ie: Yearbook).
+See pages 12-13 for more information. - 6.
+You must be committed to the high level of communication that this model of school requires, see pages 13-14 for more information. - 7.
 To maintain our low fees, fundraising is an ongoing part of the HCCA experience.
 A parent being at home with their child is a foundational value of our school's philosophy, and therefore the financial structure of our school is based largely on fees from single-income families.
 In order to keep fees affordable for our families and still deliver an excellent education, our school must rely on fundraising and donations in order to be financially sound.
 All families are expected to support our fundraising efforts and FULLY PARTICIPATE, helping to meet goals set by the school unless they choose the buyout option of \$2,300/student.
 Please see page 5 for a buyout option.
 Details on full participation will be communicated at the beginning of each fundraiser.